PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 16:39:22
+Last updated: 2024-04-05 16:39:55
-Random Quote: I prefer my history dead.
-Dead history is writ in ink, the living sort in blood.  -  Rodrik Harlaw
+Random Quote: Bo-Katan: "You are not a Mandalorian."
+Boba: "Never said I was." - Boba Fett